 Sales or issuances of a large number of shares of common stock in the public market or the perception that sales may occur could cause the market price of our common stock to decline.
-As of August 16, 2013, there were approximately 166.7 million shares of our common stock issued and outstanding.
-If all shares that are covered by this prospectus and registration statement are issued, approximately 276,530,000 of our currently authorized 500,000,000 shares of common stock will be issued and outstanding.
+As of October 8, 2013, there were approximately 165.3 million shares of our common stock issued and outstanding.
+If all 52,300,000 of the Series A Warrant shares and all 52,300,000 of the Series B Warrant shares that are covered by this prospectus and registration statement are issued upon exercise of all of such Warrants, approximately 276,500,000 of the Company's currently authorized 500,000,000 shares of common stock will be issued and outstanding.

-The Company may be obligated to issue up to 5,230,000 additional placement agent warrants under certain circumstances as more fully described in the description of the transaction in "Business" below, which has the potential to add an additional 5,230,000 shares to the total number of shares of common stock issued and outstanding.
+The Company has also issued 5,230,000 placement agent warrants and is obligated to issue up to 5,230,000 additional placement agent warrants under certain circumstances as more fully described in the description of the transaction in "Business" below, which has the potential to add an additional 10,460,000 shares to the total number of shares of common stock issued and outstanding.